MGASALUCAS/eClimate/README.md

-# Documentation for smart contract
+# Documentation for smart contract.

-# Documentation for USSD part
+# Documentation for USSD part.

+# Documentation for Machine Learning Implementation.